jojonium/easy-show-downloader/README.md

 A simple web application built on Node and TypeScript for automatically downloading new episodes of TV shows.

+This project is not very robust, flexible, or feature complete, because I made it primarily for myself and my own personal use case.
+That said, pull requests are welcome if you want to add features.

 ## Running development server

 Edit `config.json`: